What You Need to Know About Cutting Back Your Drinking

 Warning Signs of Alcohol Use Disorder

-Alcohol misuse and alcohol use disorder — or excessive daily consumption — put a person at increased risk of health and social consequences, according to the Centers for Disease Control and Prevention (CDC).
+Alcohol misuse and alcohol use disorder — or excessive daily consumption — put a person at increased risk of health and social consequences.
+That’s according to the Centers for Disease Control and Prevention (CDC).

-In the Substance Abuse and Mental Health Services Administration’s 2019 annual report:
+In the Substance Abuse and Mental Health Services Administration (SAMHSA)’s 2023 annual report:

-Some signs that you have developed, or may be developing, an alcohol use disorder include:
+Some signs that you’ve developed (or may have started developing) an alcohol use disorder include:

-• You feel like you need alcohol to function, and you’re having trouble stopping.
+• You feel like you need alcohol to function.

 • You can’t stop drinking once you start.

-• Your social life, professional life, or personal life are suffering due to your alcohol use.
+• Your social life, professional life, or personal life is suffering due to your alcohol use.

 • Others are telling you that you have a misuse problem.